Dimension constraints in some problems involving intermediate curvature: Introduction

-We may understand $\Sigma$ as having ``$\Ric\geq\lambda$'' in a weaker sense.
-We wish to obtain a Bonnet-Myers' theorem from (\ref{eq-intro:weak_Ricci_lower_bound}).
-The second main result of this paper is that such result holds \textit{only} for dimension $\leq 4$.
-We can generalize condition \ref{eq-intro:weak_Ricci_lower_bound} by adding a coefficient in front of $R_0$, and this helps us see clearly of the optimal form of constraint.
+Theorem \ref{thm-intro:Shen-Ye} can now be understood as a Bonnet-Myers' theorem for the spectral Ricci curvature lower bound (\ref{eq-intro:weak_Ricci_lower_bound}).
+We are concerned with the range of dimensions for which such a theorem holds.
+Generalizing (\ref{eq-intro:weak_Ricci_lower_bound}) by adding a coefficient in front of $R_0$ helps us see clearly the optimal form of a dimension constraint.
+We have:

 \begin{theorem} Let $\beta>0$, $n\leq 7$.
 Suppose an $n$-dimensional complete manifold $\Sigma$ satisfies